kant/xgboost-financial-predictions/README.md

-## Predicting Bank Client's Cerificate of Deposit Purchase using Scikit Learn and XGBoost for imbalance dataset
+## Predicting Bank Client's Certificate of Deposit Purchase using Scikit Learn and XGBoost for imbalance dataset

 This Code Pattern will guide you through how to use `XGBoost`, `Scikit Learn` and `Python` in IBM Watson Studio.
 The goal is to use a Jupyter notebook and data from the [UCI repository for Bank Marketing Data](http://archive.ics.uci.edu/ml/datasets/Bank+Marketing) to predict if a client will purchase a Certificate of Deposit (CD) from a banking institution.